 “You don’t make money when you sell a car; you make money when you buy it.”

-If you agree with this statement, then you already understand the importance of an accurate car appraisal.
-Appraisal is the lifeblood of any used car program because it has the biggest impact on your bottom line.
+If you agree with this statement, then you already understand the importance of accurate used car appraisals.
+Appraisals are the lifeblood of any used car program because they have the biggest impact on your bottom line.